Gibs-E/bandit-overthewire-solutions/level02.md

-# Bandit Level 02 → Level 03
+# Bandit Level 02 ➔ Level 03

 ## 🧠 Goal:
-_Describe the goal of this level here._
+_The password for the next level is stored in a file called `spaces in this filename` located in the home directory._

 ## 🔐 Login:
 ```bash